By Bam Bamrick

-For us, who have gone forth into the world, seen the evil that men can visit upon one another, or the chaos that ensues when the equipment your using, (from the lowest bidder), says “screw it, I’m done”, while you’re in midair, or the sea decides to rise up against you, and claim you for its own, we are a different breed now.
+For us, who have gone forth into the world, seen the evil that men can visit upon one another, or the chaos that ensues when the equipment you’re using, (from the lowest bidder), says “screw it, I’m done”, while you’re in midair, or the sea decides to rise up against you, and claim you for its own, we are a different breed now.
 We have been irrevocably changed by the experience.

 I would put forth the idea that we are needed, now, more than ever, by our brothers and sisters in arms, by our families and friends, our neighbors, and indeed, by our nation.
 Our work, having left the active-duty military behind us, has only just begun.

 You have left the military, but you brought your spear home with you.

 We are experts in contingencies and crises.
 Few civilians are as well trained in responding to crisis situations as the least of us.
 And we’ve trained for all sorts of contingencies.